Ellimistdev/bloodmallet_web_frontend/README.md

 ## Data source

-- chart data is generated using SimulationCraft with standard profiles from SimulationCraft
+- Chart data is generated using SimulationCraft with standard profiles from SimulationCraft
-- custom charts are generated user input, SimulationCraft, and SimulatioNCraft standard profiles as fallback
+- Custom charts are generated user input, SimulationCraft, and SimulatioNCraft standard profiles as fallback
 - Dragonflight talent tree data (structure, names, spell_id) is kindly provided by raidbots.com

 ## Development setup